 How does Control Work?

-In Control, often called King of the Hill, teams fight to take over an objective in the middle of the map, and then hold it until their capture percentage reaches 100%.
-Each control map has three separate sub-maps, with a team needing to win a best-of-three in order to achieve overall victory.
-For example, within the control map of Ilios, players experience different environments and challenges in the Lighthouse, Ruins, and Well stages.
+For the purposes of this Overwatch Map Guide, in Control, teams fight to take over an objective in the middle of the map.
+They then hold it until their capture percentage reaches 100%.
+Each control map has three separate sub-maps, with a team needing to win a best-of-three in order to win.
+For example, within the control map of Ilios, players experience different environments in the three maps.

 Unlike any other Overwatch map type, teams are not immediately designated as attackers or defenders.
-Control begins with both teams’ spawn rooms on the opposite ends of a perfectly mirrored map, giving competitors no initial advantage over each other.
-Once the map starts, it takes 30 seconds for the objective to unlock, allowing for this area to be taken by one of the teams.
+Control begins with both teams’ spawn rooms on the opposite ends of a perfectly mirrored map.
+This gives competitors no initial advantage over each other.
+Once the map starts, it takes 30 seconds for the objective to unlock.
+This allows for the area to be taken by one of the teams.

 In order to take control of an objective, a team must clear off all enemies while maintaining a presence in the objective area for a certain amount of time.
 Once the objective is taken, capture percentage begins to build.
-This will continue to get closer to 100%, unless the enemy team is able to take control themselves, starting their capture percentage and pausing their opponents.
+This will continue to get closer to 100%, unless the enemy team is able to take control themselves.
+This will start their capture percentage and pause their opponents.
 If a team reaches 100%, the round is over.
 The first team to take two objectives wins.

 Tips for Control